 Converting non-native grasslands may require cropping for a year or two, or combinations of tilling and herbicide application to prepare for seeding.
 In some cases, inter-seeding can be successful without tilling, particularly when existing vegetation is not vigorous due to sandy soils or other factors.
 When removing existing weeds such as smooth brome and goldenrod, fields are typically burned to remove thatch, and then treated with herbicide as vegetation reaches about six inches tall.
 Several herbicide applications, or combinations of herbicide and tilling may be conducted before seeding occurs.
-Repeated mowing during the first two years can be important to aid seedling establishment.
+Repeated mowing to about six to eight inches during the first two years can be important to aid seedling establishment.